terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 # Pulse Voltage Response Generation: PulseBat Dataset
-Retired batteries have been presenting a severe sustainbility challenge worldwide.
+Retired batteries have been presenting a severe sustainability challenge worldwide.
 One promising sustainable solution is reuse and recycling, but state of health (SOH) information for residual value evaluation retrieved from charge-discharge approaches are still time-consuming and energy-intensive.
 Developing a data-driven, rapid, and sustainable SOH estimation method for reuse and recycling decision-making is crucial.
-Here we open-source the collected PulseBat dataset for pulse voltage response generation of the retired batteries across random retirement conditions, i.e., state of charge (SOC) conditions, facilitating dowmstream SOH estimation tasks.
-The PulseBat dataset was collected on diversified cathode material types, historical usages, physical formats and capacity designs to deliberately intorduce data heterogeneities, which is a common challgenge in retired battery reuse and recycling scenarios.
+Here we open-source the collected PulseBat dataset for pulse voltage response generation of the retired batteries across random retirement conditions, i.e., state of charge (SOC) conditions, facilitating downstream SOH estimation tasks.
+The PulseBat dataset was collected on diversified cathode material types, historical usages, physical formats and capacity designs to deliberately introduce data heterogeneities, which is a common challgenge in retired battery reuse and recycling scenarios.
 Xiamen Lijing New Energy Technology Co., Ltd., collected the dataset.
 The collaboration team at Tsinghua Berkeley Shenzhen Institute (TBSI) processed this dataset.
 AI and battery community will find the PulseBat dataset useful for SOH estimation of retired batteries under transfer learning, continual learning, and generative learning settings.

 # 1. Publication
 [Generative-learning-assisted Rapid State-of-Health Estimation for Sustainable Battery Recycling with Random Retirement Conditions](To be published)